soc/sbt-website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 }
 ```

-Once user hits save and asks incremental compiler to recompile it's project it will do the
+Once user hits save and asks incremental compiler to recompile the project it will do the
 following:

   1. Recompile `A.scala` as the source code has changed (first iteration)